islamyakin/islamyakin.github.io/_posts/2024-05-04-Build-Freenginx-on-Ubuntu.md

 title: Build Freenginx on Ubuntu/Debian-Based Systems from Source Code
 ---

-# Build Freenginx on Ubuntu/Debian-Based Systems from Source Code

 Hi everyone, this is a tutorial on building Freenginx on Ubuntu-based systems.
 Before proceeding, you'll need to install some additional packages.
 Prerequisites :
 ```bash